Topos-Theoretic Approaches to Quantum Theory: Canonical Formalism (Semantics)

-It is natural to demand that this algebraic bound that follows from the mathematical formalism coincides with the experimentally determined bound given by the Heisenberg uncertainty relation: $\hbar=|\omega([q_j,p_j])|$, for all states $\omega$.
+It is natural to demand that the algebraic bound, which follows from the mathematical formalism, coincides with the experimentally determined bound given by the Heisenberg uncertainty relation: $\hbar=|\omega([q_j,p_j])|$, for all states $\omega$.
 This implies that

 where $\delta_{jk}$ denotes the Kronecker delta.
-Therefore, our conclusion is that the algebra of quantum observables should be a non-commutative one\footnote{This heuristic argument also shows one of the weaknesses of the C*-algebra formalism.
-Indeed, if one has two self adjoint elements $q,p\in\A$ such that $[q,p]=\lambda\cdot 1$, where $\lambda$ is some constant, one easily derives that $\norm{q}\norm{p}\geq n|\lambda|/2$, for all $n\in \N$, i.e. this cannot happen.
+Therefore, we conclude that the algebra of quantum observables should be a non-commutative one\footnote{This heuristic argument also shows one of the weaknesses of the C*-algebra formalism.
+Indeed, if one has two self-adjoint elements $q,p\in\A$ such that $[q,p]=\lambda\cdot 1$, where $\lambda$ is some constant, one easily derives that $\norm{q}\norm{p}\geq n|\lambda|/2$, for all $n\in \N$, i.e. this cannot happen.
 In practice this means that either $q$ or $p$ will be an unbounded operator, thereby falling outside our C*-algebra formalism.
-However, one can argue that by the practical restrictions on our measurements and because of relativistic considerations, the observables we measure in practice are in fact bounded approximations of $q$ and $p$.
+However, one can argue that because of the practical restrictions on our measurements and relativistic considerations, the observables we measure in practice are in fact bounded approximations of $q$ and $p$.
 Cf. the next footnote.}.\\ \\ Our algebra of observables is a very abstract entity.
 As is often the case in algebra, we would like to think of the elements of our algebra as functions of some kind.
-The typical example of a commutative C*-algebra one might come up with is perhaps $\C$ and if one has a bit more fantasy some algebra of bounded functions from a fixed space to $\C$.
-In the non-commutative case one would perhaps think of an algebra of matrices with complex coefficients or more generally an algebra $\A\subset \mathcal{B}(\h)$ of bounded operators on some Hilbert space $\h$.
+The typical example of a commutative C*-algebra one might come up with is perhaps $\C$, or, more generally, some algebra of bounded continuous functions from a fixed space to $\C$.
+In the non-commutative case one would perhaps think of an algebra of matrices with complex coefficients or, more generally, an algebra $\A\subset \mathcal{B}(\h)$ of bounded operators on some Hilbert space $\h$.
 As it turns out, these are, in fact, the only examples.
 This was proved by Gelfand, Naimark (and I. Segal).

-\begin{theorem}[(Commutative) Gelfand-Naimark theorem,\cite{johsto}] Write $\mathrm{cCStar}$ for the category of commutative complex C*-algebras and $\mathrm{CHaus}$ for that of compact Hausdorff topological spaces.
+\begin{theorem}[(Commutative) Gelfand-Naimark theorem,\cite{johsto}] Write $\mathrm{cCStar}$ for the category of unital commutative complex C*-algebras with unital $*$-homomorphisms and $\mathrm{CHaus}$ for that of compact Hausdorff topological spaces.
 Then the functors